 We compared the seasonality of flooded peatlands with satellite observation by considering only flooded peatlands when the soil is not frozen and in the absence of snow.
-Fig. 10 compares the observed seasonality among modelled peatland regions with the modelled flooded peatlands in the absence of snow or freeze.
-For each grid point, it is assumed that the observed flooded fraction corresponding to the peatlands can not exceed the modelled fraction of peatlands.
-The total area is based on the size of the grid cell and the corresponding peatlands fraction obtained.
+Fig. 12 compares the observed seasonality among modelled peatland regions with the modelled flooded peatlands in the absence of snow or soil freezing.
+For each grid point, it is assumed that the observed flooded fraction corresponding to the peatlands cannot exceed the modelled fraction of peatlands.
+The total area is based on the size of the grid cell and the corresponding peatland fraction obtained.